Jagadguru Kripalu Parishat: Philanthropy

-Under the umbrella of JKP, Jagadguru Shri Kripalu Ji Maharaj established three main philanthropic groups.
+Under JKP Trust, Kripalu Maharaj established three main groups.
 In March 2020, JKP presidents Vishakha Tripathi, Shyama Tripathi, and Krishna Tripathi announced a contribution of Rs 10,000,000 to the PM CARES Fund.
 The initiative was intended to support the Uttar Pradesh state government’s response to the COVID-19 outbreak.

 JKP Hospitals

-The first philanthropic group is Jagadguru Kripalu Chikitsalaya (JKC), a free charitable hospital group that was established in 2003.
-The organization aims to help sick villagers in remote locations in India, where there is a lack of medical facilities.
+A philanthropic hospital, Jagadguru Kripalu Chikitsalaya (JKC) was established in 2003.
+The organization aims to help sick people of remote locations in India, where there is lack of medical facilities.
 The setup of JKC began with the construction of two hospitals in Uttar Pradesh: first in Kunda in November 2003 and second in Barsana in January 2007.
 In September 2015, JKC opened its third facility in Vrindavan, housing medical equipment, doctors' and nurses' living quarters, as well as 100 beds to treat patients.
-These hospitals provide healthcare facilities to poor people in the villages.
+These facilities offer healthcare to local village populations.

 JKP Education

-The second group under JKP is Jagadguru Kripalu Parishat Education (JKPE), which provides free schooling to over 5,000 village girls living near and around Kunda.
-The education covers pre-primary to post-graduate levels.
-Using technology and amenities through three institutions in Pratapgarh, Uttar Pradesh, Jagadguru Kripalu Parishat Education provides education to underprivileged girls from Pratapgarh and nearby areas, and has helped over 55,000 children from these areas.
+Under JKP, the Jagadguru Kripalu Parishat Education (JKPE), provides free schooling to over 5,000 village girls living near and around Kunda.
+The education covers pre-primary to postgraduate levels.
+Using technology and amenities through three institutions in Pratapgarh, Uttar Pradesh, Jagadguru Kripalu Parishat Education provides education to underprivileged girls from Pratapgarh and nearby areas and has helped over 55,000 children from these areas.
 Warm jackets and food bowls are provided regularly for school children from Pratapgarh, Vrindavan, and Barsana.

 JKP Social

-Third is JKP's mission is to provide an array of social services.
-This is done through the various funds that help widows, the poor, and the underprivileged.
+JKP Social provides an array of social services through various funds that help widows, the poor, and the underprivileged.
 As of April 2020, 35,000 impoverished people had received resources from JKP to stay comfortable during the 2019 winter.
-The Poor Relief Fund has provided resources like blankets, jackets, clothing, food items, school bags, furniture (such as benches or chairs), and many other necessities annually to nearly 100,000 impoverished individuals residents of Braj, located in Vrindavan and Barsana.
+The Poor Relief Fund has provided resources like blankets, jackets, clothing, food items, school bags, furniture (such as benches or chairs), and many other necessities annually to nearly 100,000 impoverished residents of Braj, located in Vrindavan and Barsana.